neurobagel/documentation/docs/user_guide/config.md

 2. Ensure you have already registered your desired domain(s) with a DNS provider and configured the DNS settings to resolve correctly to your host machine.

+3. Make sure that ports 80 and 443 are open on the host machine where your Docker Compose stack is running because these are the ports your reverse proxy will listen on for incoming HTTP and HTTPS traffic.

 === "NGINX"

-    3. In your local `docker-compose-nginx.yml` file,
+    4. In your local `docker-compose-nginx.yml` file,
     change the default value for following variables in the `environment` section of each `service` (i.e. `api`, `federation`, and `query_federation`)
     to the custom domain that that service will use: